t24michael/scara-robot-modeling-and-control/README.md

 The SCARA robot arm usually presents four joints which consist of:

 - Three revolute joints
 - One prismatic joint

-For now we simplify things and imagine the robot as just the first two revolute joints.
+For now, we simplify things and imagine the robot as just the first two revolute joints.

+---

 ## Dynamic Modelling

-Dynamic modelling is an important step in the analysis and modelling of a robotic arm as it establishes the mathematical relationship between the forces or moments, applied to the motors of the robotic arm, and the joint movements.
+Dynamic modelling is an important step in the analysis and modelling of a robotic arm as it establishes the mathematical relationship between the forces or moments applied to the motors of the robotic arm and the joint movements.

 The dynamic model incorporates physical properties of the robot such as:

 - Mass
 - Moments of inertia
 - Viscous forces
-- Ficticious forces such as the Coriolis and Centrifugal
+- Fictitious forces such as Coriolis and centrifugal
 - Gravity

 The dynamic model of the SCARA is represented through a complex matricial equation: